-James Inglese directs the Assay Development and Screening Technology laboratory within the Division of Pre-Clinical Innovation at NCATS.
+James Inglese directs the Assay Development and Screening Technology laboratory within NCATS' Division of Preclinical Innovation.
 His postdoctoral training program has been recognized by disease foundations as an effective collaborative bridge to NCATS’ expertise and resources, enabling a champion-driven effort in early-stage translation.
 Prior to the formation of NCATS, in 2004 Inglese co-founded the NIH Chemical Genomics Center (now at NCATS), later acting as its deputy director.

 Inglese received his Ph.D. in organic chemistry from Pennsylvania State University, under the guidance of chemist and enzymologist Stephen J. Benkovic, Ph.D., where Inglese studied tetrahydrofolate-dependent purine biosynthetic enzymes as new anticancer targets.
 He then acquired expertise in cellular and molecular biology through postdoctoral training in the laboratory of Nobel Laureate Robert J. Lefkowitz, M.D., at Duke University Medical Center, investigating regulatory kinases of G protein–coupled receptor signaling.
 Before coming to NIH, Inglese led research teams at the Princeton-based combinatorial chemistry biotechnology company Pharmacopeia, Inc., and at Merck Research Laboratories.